vuejs/vitepress/docs/en/guide/markdown.md

 <<< @/snippets/snippet.js{2}

 ::: tip
 The value of `@` corresponds to the source root.
-By default it's the VitePress project root, unless `srcDir` is configured.
+By default, it's the VitePress project root, unless `srcDir` is configured.
 Alternatively, you can also import from relative paths:

 ```md
 <<< ../snippets/snippet.js